 Avast SecureLine VPN has a no-logging policy, which is true for your online activity, apps you use, or content you consume.
 However, they’re also open and honest about collecting some connection history logs for 30 days.
 They also log the amount of data transferred during each VPN session.

 Avast SecureLine VPN has 700 VPN servers in 55 locations and 34 countries.
+Be sure to frequently update SecureLine to get more servers.

 The VPN provider stated that it supports speeds of up to 2 Gbits/s (250 MB/s).
 We didn’t have such a powerful infrastructure for testing, but connecting from a country in Europe using the “Optimal Location” feature only reduced our speed by 2%.
 The download speed depletion was identical in the UK and when connecting to the top VPN server in the United States.
 In the latter case, the ping tripled, and upload speed went down by 45%, but streaming was unimpacted.
 Connecting to a server in Germany demonstrated a download speed reduction of 33%.
 Other tests showed similar results, except for the Australian VPN server.
 In our test, the download speed shrunk by nearly 95%.